Canada Day is Sunday, July 1, 2018.

 05 of 05

-What: OK, this one is not actually in Vancouver....But it has to go on this list because Surrey's Canada Day celebration is both the biggest Canada Day event in western Canada and one of the biggest outdoor concerts in B.C.
-And it's all FREE!
-The Fruiticana Fireworks Spectacular follows the concert.
+What: OK, this one is not actually in Vancouver itself....But it has to go on this list because Surrey's Canada Day celebration is both the biggest Canada Day event in western Canada and one of the biggest outdoor concerts in B.C.
+And, best of all, it's FREE!
+Stick around to see the amazing fireworks show, which follows the all-day party at 10.30pm and lasts approximately 30 minutes.

 When: 10am - 10:30pm, July 1